Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 To use Spira with TFS on an ongoing basis, we recommend the following general processes be followed:

-When running tests in SpiraTest or Spira, defects found should be logged through the Test Execution Wizard as normal.
+When running tests in Spira, defects found should be logged through the Test Execution Wizard as normal.

 Once an incident has been created during the running of the test, it will now be populated across into TFS as a work item of type corresponding to the types setup in the incident type mappings.

 At this point, the incident can be worked on in either system, with changes being synchronized to the other system.
 However in general we recommend that the QA/Testing team use Spira and the development team use TFS.
 E.g. the developers will mark the bugs as resolved in MSTS once they have completed fixing them and the QA team will either reopen or close then in Spira once they have had a change to verify the resolution.

-You are now able to perform test coverage and incident reporting inside SpiraTest/Spira using the test cases managed by SpiraTest/Spira and the incidents managed collaboratively between SpiraTest/Spira and TFS.
+You are now able to perform test coverage and incident reporting inside Spira using the test cases managed by Spira and the incidents managed collaboratively between Spira and TFS.

 You can create project requirements and associated tasks in either Spira or TFS, however the synchronization service is only unidirectional for requirements and tasks, so when you create or update a requirement or task in TFS, the change will be reflected in Spira, but not the other way around.